-Let’s start with a map of our route:
+Let’s start with a map of our route through Patagonia:

-Our first stop in the Lake District was Pucón, a popular resort town at the foot of the Villarica volcano, the main attraction in the area.
+Our first stop on our route through Patagonia was Chile’s Lake District, more specifically the little town of Pucón.
+Pucón is a popular resort town at the foot of the Villarica volcano, the main attraction in the area.
 There are plenty of things to do for active travelers here, from kayaking to volcano climbing and trekking.
 If you are not into any of these, we’d recommend heading straight to Puerto Varas instead.

 Where we stayed: We stayed at One Way Hostel (which was very basic – there are better options in Pucón) and paid CLP17,000 for a private room with shared bathroom.

 How we got to Pucón: We went with Turbus from Valparaiso.

 Tip: We actually found Turbus the best bus company in Chile.
 Book tickets in advance for cheaper tickets than on travel day.